Hi, my name is João Eriberto Mota Filho.

 How to write a good debian/watch easily

 There is a post about it in my personal blog.
-To read, click here.
+To read it, click here.

 Debian: how to use blhc to solve hardening issues when packaging